Skip to main content

 Young woman gives first aid to another woman sitting next to bicycle

 It’s never too early to prepare.
-Restock your first aid kit before you need it.
+Consider restocking your first aid kit before you might need it.

 Accidents happen.
 So do cuts, burns and insect stings.

-What to stock in a first aid kit
+What to put in a first aid kit

-Here are some essentials, according to the American College of Emergency Physicians:
+Here are some essentials to help meet many in-the-moment needs, according to the American College of Emergency Physicians

 • Antibiotic ointment.
 To disinfect and protect wounds from infection.

 • Aloe vera gel.
-To relieve skin concerns, including burns, itching and dryness.
+To relieve minor sunburn, itching and dryness.

 • Calamine lotion.
-To relieve itch from insect bites and stings and poison ivy.
+To relieve itch from insect bites, stings and poison ivy.

 • Opioid overdose medication.
-Having a rescue kit on hand could save the life of someone who accidentally takes too much of an opioid medication.
-Ask your pharmacist about behind-the-counter kits.
+This rescue kit could save the life of someone who accidentally takes too much of an opioid (pain) medication.
+Ask your pharmacist for more information.

 • Adhesive tape.
-To keep gauze in place.
+To keep gauze in place over a wound.

 • Alcohol or antiseptic wipes.
 To disinfect wounds or clean hands.